alicagank/VowSpace/README.md

 ## Audio Analysis Tools

 Audio Analysis Tools is a separate window that the user can access through the VowSpace’s main user interface.
-Then the user can read an audio file and get useful information about it such as intensity, pitch and vowel formant frequencies.
+Then the user can read an audio file and get useful information about it such as intensity, pitch and vowel formant frequencies (f1-f4).

-In the most current stage of development, the user is able to add the formant frequencies on any given t to the VowSpace interface by right-clicking on the plot on the audio analysis window.
+In the most current stage of development, the user is able to add the formant frequencies to the main visualizer window on any given t to the VowSpace interface by right-clicking on the plot on the audio analysis window.

 ![aat](https://alicagankaya.com/wp-content/uploads/2024/07/a3-2048x943.jpg)
 Intensity